WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### Explain variable scoping in Python!

-*Scope resolution via LEGB rule:*
+*Scope resolution via LEGB rule: <br>
-*In Python, the LEGB rule is used to decide the order in which the namespaces are to be searched for scope resolution.*
+In Python, the LEGB rule is used to decide the order in which the namespaces are to be searched for scope resolution. <br>
-*The scopes are listed below in terms of hierarchy(highest to lowest/narrowest to broadest):*
+The scopes are listed below in terms of hierarchy(highest to lowest/narrowest to broadest): <br>

+Local(L): Defined inside function/class <br>
-*Local(L): Defined inside function/class*
+Enclosed(E): Defined inside enclosing functions(Nested function concept) <br>
-*Enclosed(E): Defined inside enclosing functions(Nested function concept)* *Global(G): Defined at the uppermost level* *Built-in(B): Reserved names in Python builtin modules*
+Global(G): Defined at the uppermost level <br>
+Built-in(B): Reserved names in Python builtin modules*

 #### What’s the difference between const and var in JavaScript?